[Feature] At Northern Irish border, Brexit risks hard-won peace

 Brexit threatens to polarise the nationalist and unionist political forces within Northern Ireland, making agreeing to a new executive even more challenging.
 It could also make any meaningful political reconciliation among the two communities very distant.

-The conflict has not ended with the Good Friday agreement – it continuous in many minds.
+The conflict has not ended with the Good Friday agreement – it continues in many minds.
 The bloodshed has left deep mental scars that are carried though generations.

 More people died in Northern Ireland of suicide since the 1998 Good Friday agreement than what is euphemistically called 'The Troubles', when 3,500 people were killed between 1969 and 1997, officials say.